jeasx/jsx-async-runtime/README.md

   );
 }

-// Use jsxToString#call with {} to create 'this' context
-console.log(await jsxToString.call({}, <App />));
+// Use jsxToString#call with {} to create a 'this' context console.log(await jsxToString.call({}, <App />));
 ```